Is Big Brother watching you as you work?

 - What are the legal requirements in terms of storing images and footage?

 Crown Security is one of the leading security companies in Perth and they understand the value and importance of sustainable security systems for protecting businesses.
 If you’re looking for security solutions, including workplace surveillance that is fully compliant with all legislative requirements, Crown Security has the answers.
-For more information, please contact them on 08 9400 6000 or visit www.crownsecurity.com.au.
+For more information, please contact us online or on 08 9400 6000.

 - Posted by admin